sunpy/sunpy/doc/source/guide/installation/advanced.rst

 This document provides details on things you need to know to install and manage your own scientific Python + SunPy installation.
-If you have never installed or used scientific Python we recommend that you follow the <ANACONDA> Anaconda installation instructions.
+If you have never installed or used scientific Python we recommend that you follow the :ref:`Anaconda installation instructions <main-install>`.

 Alternative Scientific Python Installation Instructions